 Arts Education in Asia and the Philippines

-In 2003 UNESCO held a regional conference in Thailand on the importance of Arts education in Asia.
+In 2003, UNESCO held a regional conference in Thailand on the importance of Arts education in Asia (Iwai, 2003).
 The conference highlighted the role of arts education in developing five main areas: creativity which responds to an ever changing society on a national and global level, developing a sense of cultural identity and national heritage, promoting a culture of peace, stimulating cognitive development, and developing an appreciation of art for arts sake.
-The findings of this conference highlighted the significance of art education as a central part of developing multiple intelligence as outlined by Howard Gardner.
+The findings of this conference highlighted the significance of art education as a central part of developing multiple intelligences as outlined by Howard Gardner.
 It is also recognized arts as essential in individual and community identity formation.
-The conference also highlighted the significance of different arts in developing other academic skills. music ky in developing spatial-temporal, non-verbal, and mathematic skills.
-This highlight the integration of arts as a part of holistic skills development.
+The conference also highlighted the significance of different arts in developing other academic skills.
+Included in this discussion was using music as a key in developing spatial-temporal, non-verbal, and mathematic skills.
+This highlighted the integration of arts as a part of holistic skills development.

 National Implementation and Curriculum Design

-On a national level the Philippines has begun to embrace the role of integrated arts within primary education to help children learn several subjects comprehensively through their Makabayan subject.Makabayan combines arts education, social studies, and moral studies.
+On a national level the Philippines has begun to embrace the role of integrated arts within primary education to help children learn several subjects comprehensively through their Makabayan subject (Iwai, 2003).Makabayan combines arts education, social studies, and moral studies.
 Philippines historically has embraced the role of arts education in character development and ethical and moral values.

 A national curriculum has not been developed for early childhood level education.
 This is in partly due to the diversity of background and objectives of providers ranging from health care professional, to early childhood educators.
 However, some progressions in development of developmentally appropriate curriculum can be seen in observing the Rosenbrett’s study on the development of the University of the Philippines Child Center (Balane, 1997).

-UP CDC is viewed as a pioneer of nationally.
-Beginning in 1957 the center follow a Piagetian curriculum based on his theory of four stages of mental development.
-In the 1970’s school adopted progressivist theor of Dewey, Bruner and Spodek.
+UP CDC is viewed as a pioneer of Early Childhood Education nationally (Balane, 1997).
+Beginning in 1957 the center followed a Piagetian curriculum based on his theory of four stages of mental development.
+In the 1970’s the school adopted the progressivist theories of Dewey, Bruner and Spodek.
 The center of this theory is the importance of child and activity-centered learning.
-This style of constructivist curriculum design is considered best practice on a global scale especially in the developed world owever this places a great demand on the need of providers to have a significant background in child development, which is not always a reality for service providers.
+This style of constructivist curriculum design is now considered a best practice on a global scale, especially in the developed world.
+However this places a great demand on the need of providers to have a significant background in child development, which is not always a reality for service providers.

-Though the Early Years Act has done a lot in defining implementation of programs on a policy level, and even defining childcentered development goals of early childhood care, the area of curriculum has not been significantly developed.
-Much of the accepted goals of are a means of future school success.
+Though the Early Years Act has done a lot in defining implementation of programs on a policy level, and even defining child-centered development goals of early childhood care, the area of curriculum has not been significantly developed.
+Much of the accepted goals of Early Childhood Education are a means of future school success.
 There is a lack of rich goals in areas of skills development, creative expression or even character formation that is seen in the later curriculum.

 The Role of Creativity and Imagination in Educating Young Children